-As I write this article the original Red Dawn is playing on the Ecnore channel.
+As I write this the original Red Dawn is playing on the Ecnore channel.
 As the movie plays I would like to write about how times have changed since the 1980s.
-Please take this in jest, as the article is not intended to be serious.

 Chevy truck has a gun rack in the back window.
 This would have probably drawn a response from the FBI for a terrorist activity on school property.
 There was once a time when high school kids had guns in their vehicles so they could go hunting after school.
 But today, schools are gun free zones.
 And we wonder why crazy people are drawn to schools?

 Kids riding in the back of a truck, which is now illegal.

 Adult giving guns to a minor.
 Obvious example of terrible parenting.

 Keeping a handgun in the glove box?

 Pissing in a radiator probably voided the warranty.

 After the kids reach the wilderness there is a discussion about what their parents would want. today, it is not what the parent wants, but what the government wants.